herotechcourse/kotlin-lotto-precourse/README.md

 # kotlin-lotto-precourse | Hero Tech - Second Challenge

-## Lotto Ticket Machine Features
 This project is a mock of a Lotto Machine where users can simulate a purchase of lotto tickets and, after input six winning numbers, the logic will output the number os tickets issued and their numbers, the list of matches for each prize and the profit rate of the game.

+## Features

 ### User Features (UI):